refinedev/refine/documentation/blog/2022-09-11-next-refine-pwa.md

 ## Refine core setup

-`create refine-app` Next.js template is pre-configured with refine out of the box, so all we have to do now is to complete the setup by adding a layout, resources, and data provider to the refine component.
+`create refine-app` Next.js template is pre-configured with Refine out of the box, so all we have to do now is to complete the setup by adding a layout, resources, and data provider to the Refine component.

 As a first step, navigate to the `_app.tsx` file inside the pages folder.
 When you open the file, you should see something similar to the following: